SpeedStriker243/Windows98Launcher-Classic/README.md

 # Windows 98 Launcher
-A GUI front-end for QEMU that is intended for installing and running Windows 98 inside of a virtual machine.
+An open source GUI front-end for QEMU that is intended for installing and running Windows 98 inside of a virtual machine.
 Currently unfinished.
-Bundled with QEMU.
+Bundled with QEMU and written in .NET C#.

 ## OS files
 You need to provide your own Windows 98 ISO for use with this project, however a boot disk is already supplied.
 This ISO file must be named `windows98.iso`.